laluka/lalubuntu/readme.md

 - Then installing Lalubuntu from master 📖
 - You *can* try a `dist-upgrate` and running lalubuntu on master, but I've had really poor experiences with `dist-upgrate` in linux in general 🕱
 - I will provide no help, the clean way is "Fresh Ubuntu 24.04 then install from master" 😇

+> For what it's worth, I tried it and it worked, at some costs!

+- Ubuntu update was really long
+- Had to run lbt-update from Gnome as regolith broke
+- Fix ~/.zrhrc by hand (fix aliases path and lines order)
+- A few more hiccups...

+You really should NOT go this way, and enjoy a nice and fresh install instead! 🍀

 ## If you're still on Ubuntu `22.04`: